telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/signaturefield.md

 ## Overview

-This class corresponds to FormFieldType.Signature enum value and represents a placeholder where some digital signature information is preserved.
+This class corresponds to FormFieldType.Signature enum value and represents a placeholder which preserves the digital signature information.

 ## Properties